sveltejs/kit/packages/adapter-netlify/README.md

 export default {
 	kit: {
+		// default options are shown
 		adapter: adapter({
+			// if true, will create a Netlify Edge Function rather
+			// than using standard Node-based functions
+			edge: false,

 			// if true, will split your app into multiple functions
-			// instead of creating a single one for the entire app
+			// instead of creating a single one for the entire app.
+			// if `edge` is true, this option cannot be used
 			split: false
 		})
 	}